Mya Aye (activist): The 88 Generation Students' group involvement

 The 88 Generation Students Group is an organisation synonymous with the long struggle for democracy in military-ruled Burma and take their name from the 1988 student-led uprising and People's Democracy Movement, which was eventually suppressed by the military.
 In a rare announcement in all state-run newspapers, the junta said that the dissidents were arrested for undermining the peace and security of the state, according to The Epoch Times.

 Min Ko Naing, Ko Ko Gyi, Mya Aye, Pyone Cho, Jimmy and Yin Htun were among those from the 88 Generation Student group arrested.
 On 21 August 2007, 14 student leaders of the 88 Student Generation of Democracy were arrested.

 The 14 members are Paw U Tun (also known as Min Ko Naing), Ko Ko Gyi, Pyone Cho (also known as Htay Win Aung), Min Zeyar, Mya Aye, Jimmy (Kyaw Min Yu), Zeya, Ant Bwe Kyaw, Kyaw Kyaw Htwe (Marki), Panneik Tun, Zaw Zaw Min, Thet Zaw, Nyan Lin Tun and Ko Yin Htun.
 They were arrested by security officials and members of the state-backed Union Solidarity and Development Association (USDA).

 "Military intelligence and government intelligence seized their houses and searched their houses,” told another dissident, Htay Kywe, who escaped and fled to neighbouring Thailand.
 Despite the arrests, reports from Burma said that campaigners took to the streets again the following day to protest against the government’s recent increase in fuel prices.

 No warrants were produced for the arrests and according to an article published in the state-run newspaper New Light of Myanmar, they will be charged under Law 5/96, which provides for up to 20 years in prison, for their involvement in “acts undermining the efforts to successfully carry out peaceful transfer of state power and facilitate the proceedings of the National Convention.”
 Following the arrests, members of the security forces allegedly searched the homes of the afore-mentioned individuals and confiscated documents and compact discs.
 Reports claimed that they were detained at Kyaikkasan Detention Centre before being transferred to the notorious Insein Prison outside Yangon where they were at risk of torture, including beatings and electric shocks.

 Release

 Along Min Ko Naing, Nilar Thein, and many other 88 Generation activists, Mya Aye was released on 13 January 2012 as part of a mass presidential pardon for political prisoners.

 Political career

 He had planned to run for a seat in 2015 elections from the National League for Democracy.
 But his name was omitted from the NLD’s candidate list.

 Political imprisonment

 On 1 February 2021, Mya Aye was arrested along with other state leaders and politicians by the Myanmar military during the 2021 Myanmar coup d'état.

 On 1 February 2021, Aung San Suu Kyi, Win Myint and all NLD elected officials were detained by military along with fellow parliament members in Myanmar.

-On November 17, 2022, Mya Aye was free from the prison.
+On 17 November 2022, Mya Aye was freed from prison.